developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/guide/featuredemo/index.md

 To try a specific feature, click on the "hamburger" menu icon at the top left and select it.
 To quickly exit the Feature Demo App, use the `X` at the top right.

 ### Barcode Scanning
-The Barcode section of the Feature Demo application shows how to use the most common [Barcode APIs](/enterprise-browser/1-4/api/barcode/):
+Demonstrates use of the most common [Barcode APIs](/enterprise-browser/1-4/api/barcode/):

-* **Enumerate –** scans the device for all capable barcode interfaces.
+**Enumerate –** scans the device for all capable barcode interfaces.
 These might include 2D imager, laser, and camera.
 Tap in a scanner type to Enable or Disable that scanner.

-* **Enable –** enables the dedicated scanner button on the device.
+**Enable –** enables the dedicated scanner button on the device.
 Press the hardware scan trigger and point it at a barcode, the decode information will be presented.

-* **Disable –** disable the active barcode scanner.
+**Disable –** disable the active barcode scanner.

-* **Start –** activates the scanner in "soft trigger" mode.
+**Start –** activates the scanner in "soft trigger" mode.
 Scanner remains active until a barcode is decoded or a timeout occurs.
 This button is active only after tapping the Enable button.

-* **Stop –** disables the soft trigger mode.
+**Stop –** disables the soft trigger mode.

-**To Test the Scanner**
+**To Test the Scanner**:

 1. Go to the Barcode section of the application